Sydney's Ferry Fleet

 - A faster, safer, more comfortable and accessible travel experience

-- Capacity to service new Inner Harbour and Parramatta routes and stop at new wharves
+- Capacity to service new routes and stop at new wharves

 Increased ferry services are run around the needs of both business and leisure passengers.
-New east-west Inner Harbour routes will begin in 2017 between Watsons Bay and Cockatoo Island, and will also use new wharves, including the Barangaroo Ferry Wharf.
+New east-west Inner Harbour routes began in 2017 between Watsons Bay and Cockatoo Island, and now use new wharves, including the Barangaroo Ferry Wharf.

-The new Inner Harbour ferries are designed by Incat Tasmania Pty Ltd, and have the following features:
+The new Inner Harbour ferries were designed by Incat Tasmania Pty Ltd, and have the following features:

 - Capacity for up to 400 passengers

 - Two wide walk-around decks

 - Accessibility for the less mobile and young families

 - Bicycle and luggage storage

 - 12 wheelchair spaces